AstarNetwork/dapp-staking/packages/astar-dapp-staking-v3/README.md

   - Find good test case for staker rewards (Just wait for an era to pass and update block number in .env)
   - Bonus reward - find a suitable account
+    - getUnstakeCall needs also account with bonus rewards

 - Use `i18n` or create `consts` for all strings